GillespieSe/github-tutorial/README.md

 **Step 9:** Type in "`git commit -m "created README.md`"
 - This command is like a notepad of what you did so you aren't confused on what changes or things you made.

-**Step 10:** Go into github and click the plus icon and select new respitories.
-Input the data that they give to you.
+**Step 10:** Go into github and click the plus icon and select new respositories.
+Input the 2 lines of code that they give to you in the second tab.
 - The respitory name should be the same as what your directory is called.

 **Step 11:** Press the SSH button and copy the link given to you.